A Comprehensive Guide on Optimizers in Deep Learning

 Q1.
 What are some of the use cases where a deep learning model is trained?

-A. Deep learning models can be trained for various use cases, such as image and speech recognition, natural language processing, recommendation systems, fraud detection, autonomous vehicles, predictive analytics, medical diagnosis, text generation, and video analysis.
+A. Deep learning models are trained for image and speech recognition, natural language processing, recommendation systems, fraud detection, autonomous vehicles, predictive analytics, medical diagnosis, text generation, and video analysis.

 Q2.
 How does artificial intelligence contribute to deep learning optimization through optimizers?